dfrancuz/streamlit-morning-routines-app/README.md

       | `WEATHER_API_KEY` | Your API key for the weather service. |
       | `WEATHER_BASE_URL` | The base URL of the weather service. |

-5. **Run the Application**
+5. ***Setup Contact Form (Optional)***
+   - This application uses [FormSubmit](https://formsubmit.co/) for the contact form.
+If you want to use this feature, you need to set up your own FormSubmit endpoint.
+   - Enter your email address and follow the steps given on the [page](https://formsubmit.co/email-link).

+## Run the Application
    - After setting up your API keys and Firebase credentials, you can run the application by executing the following command in your terminal: `streamlit run Home.py`
-   - Once the application is running, you should see a display similar to [this](https://i.imgur.com/mB7rNVv.png).
+   - Once the application is up and running, you should see a display similar to [this](https://i.imgur.com/mB7rNVv.png).
+   - Feel free to explore its features and make the most out of your morning routines.
+You can customize the application according to your needs.